rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

-=== Response spectrum validation
+=== Response spectrum validation <responsespectrumvalidation>

-Peak response consistency is checked by comparing the ERS of each accelerated profile with an SRS envelope that represents a relevant reference shock.
+Peak response consistency is checked by comparing the MRS (Maximum Response Spectrum), also known as ERS (Extreme Response Spectrum), of each accelerated profile with an SRS envelope that represents a relevant reference shock.
 The envelope uses the maximax convention.
 A small damping ζ is selected to match structural behaviour and frequency points are spaced on a logarithmic grid.
 This check confirms that time compression does not introduce unrealistic peaks @lalanne2010mechanicalvol @nagle2010test.

-[Add the verification of time reduction images]

-= Methodology
+#figure(
+    box(stroke: 1pt+black)[
+      #image("../../Images/srsvsersvalidationdiagram.png", width: 130mm)
+    ], caption: [Criteria for Acceptance of Accelerated Vibration Tests @SiemensMissionSynthesis] )

+Two outcomes are possible when validating the accelerated profile,

+- If the ERS of the accelerated test remains below the SRS of the reference shock event, the test is within acceptable severity limits and can proceed at the specified duration.
+The accelerated profile does not introduce peak responses beyond what the component would experience in the field.

+- If the ERS of the accelerated test exceeds the SRS of the reference shock event, the test may introduce unrealistic peak loads that would not occur during normal operation.
+In this case, the test duration must be increased to reduce the PSD amplitude, bringing the peak responses back within the envelope defined by the field shock events.

-== Data Acquisition
+= Data Acquisition

 The first step of the test tailoring methodology is data acquisition.
 In this step, situations of differing severities are categorised and recorded.
 These situations that the product undergoes can occur either in series or in parallel, depending on the operational scenario.

 Thermomix#super(sym.trademark.registered) TM7 operates across multiple knife rotational speeds, spanning from 40 rpm to 10,000 rpm in both clockwise and counter-clockwise directions.
 The endurance profile also includes a dough mode where the knife alternates between 600 rpm in CW and CCW.
 The complete set of rotational speeds and their contribution to the endurance load profile are detailed in @averagemotorload and @endurancemotorload.
 Since the endurance profile represents the device lifetime, all speed modes with their defined operational hours occur in series rather than parallelly.

-=== Modal Analysis of the Backend PCB
+== Modal Analysis of the Backend PCB

 Modal analysis reveals the dynamic behaviour of a component by identifying its natural frequencies, damping ratios, and corresponding mode shapes.
 These parameters govern how the structure responds to excitation and how fatigue accumulates over time.